Dai Bingguo

 Dai Bingguo (戴秉国 (戴秉國, Dài Bǐngguó); born March 31, 1941) is a Chinese politician and professional diplomat.
 Starting in 2008, Dai emerged as one of the foremost and highest-ranking figures of Chinese foreign policy in the Hu Jintao administration.

 A graduate of Sichuan University, majoring in Russian language, Dai was instrumental in the normalization of diplomatic relations between China and the Soviet Union.
 Between 1989 and 1991 Dai served as the Chinese ambassador to Hungary.
 He then served in a succession of roles in the Department of Foreign Affairs.
 He served as a State Councilor, director of the Office of the Central Foreign Affairs Leading Group of CCP Central Committee, an office that acts as the primary foreign affairs organ of the Chinese Communist Party, and director of the general office of the National Security Leadership Group of the CCP Central Committee, in which he serves in the capacity as a national security advisor to the CCP General Secretary.

+Early life

+Dai Bingguo was born on 31 March 1941 into a Tujia family in a remote village in Yinjiang County, Guizhou.
+His family descended from ancestors who had migrated from Ji'an, Jiangxi during the late Ming dynasty and integrated with the local population in Guizhou.
+Raised in a traditional four-generation rural household living under impoverished circumstances, Dai began working in the fields at age five.
+His childhood was marked by severe hardship and personal loss; three of his six siblings died young from disease, overwork and extreme poverty.
+His early education included studying classical Confucian texts in a local private school, a foundation preserved by his father during political turmoil.
+Because his home county lacked a high school at the time, Dai had to walk barefoot for three days across more than 150 km of mountainous terrain to reach the school, a journey he repeated twice a year over three years.

+In 1959, Dai became the only student from his middle school to be admitted to an out-of-province key university, entering the Department of Foreign Languages at Sichuan University to major in Russian.
+Lacking financial resources, he gathered travel funds from local authorities, family members and high school teachers, arriving in Chengdu nine days after the term began.
+Following graduation, he studied at the China Foreign Affairs University (CFAU) from 1964 to 1965.
+Shortly after, he spent a year in Liuyang, Hunan, taking part in the Socialist Education Movement.